 A Health Information Exchange allows healthcare providers to access and share patient medical record data securely and electronically.
 Most EHRs are unable to communicate with each other therefore having an HIE helps practices receive important information on their patients that would otherwise not be easily available.
 Greater Houston Healthconnect is this regions HIE and serves 60+ counties in South East Texas.

 ONC Health IT has released requirements for physicians in order to prevent “information blocking”, which refers to the restriction of sharing and accessing secure electronic health information.
 Read this page for more information about deadlines and how to comply with these requirements.

 Medicaid EHR Incentive Program (Promoting Interoperability)

 State Medicaid programs have established the Electronic Health Record (EHR) Incentive Program (Promoting Interoperability Program) in 2011.
-These programs provide incentive payments to health-care professionals and hospitals that report and meet specific eligibility requirements.
-By law, no new enrollees were allowed into the program after 2016.
-The deadline for participants to submit their attestation to qualify for an incentive payment is August 1, 2021.
+This program provides incentive payments to health-care professionals and hospitals that report and meet specific eligibility requirements when adopting, implement, and meaningfully using certified Electronic Health Record Technology (CEHRT).
+According to the federal rule, as of 2016, the Texas Health and Human Services Commission (HHSC) will no longer be accepting new participants into the program.

 Remote Patient Monitoring

 Remote Patient Monitoring (RPM) is increasingly being adopted as a telehealth service that allows physicians to monitor and treat patient symptoms outside of a traditional health care environment by using connected medical devices.
 This service has provided physicians the ability to expand their range of care, see cost reductions and improvements in patient outcomes.